koppelbw/Dijkstras_Scala/README.md

   endingLocation: String
   edges: List[Map[String, Any]]

-Please read the 'Project_Plan.pdf' located in the repository for more information about how I approached this project.
+Please read the 'ProjectPlan.pdf' located in the repository for more information about how I approached this project.